 At Resolute Forest Products, both profitability and sustainability drive our future.
 We believe that by balancing environmental, social and economic imperatives, we are better positioned to be profitable and financially stable, generating value for all stakeholders.

-The following key performance indicators represent required disclosures for our Global Reporting Initiative (GRI) compliant sustainability reporting as they are related to material issues identified by internal and external stakeholders.
+The following key performance indicators represent required disclosures for our Global Reporting Initiative (GRI) compliant sustainability reporting as they are related to shared priorities identified by internal and external stakeholders.

 Direct Economic Impact